sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 ## Future Work

-- Tune the hyperparameters to improve the performance of models
+- Train for more epochs and tune the hyperparameters to improve the performance of models
+- Investigate missclassfied license plates for detection and characters/numbers for recognition
-- Annotate more data for missclassfied characters or numbers
+- Annotate more data for OCR
 - Recognize the characters/numbers of license plates other than private cars such as govermental, police and public transportation
 - Recognize the characters/numbers of free zone and temporary passing license plates
 - Deploy the trained model on a web/mobile application and examine the performance on real-world images